The first online toy library startup from 0 to 1

-Product design for an online toy library
+Web product design for an online toy library startup

-My roles
+My role

 As a co-founder & product designer, I was responsible for the product design from idea to production: User Research, User Interviews, Personas & Empathy Mapping, User stories and flows, Sketching, Wireframing, Visual Design, Prototyping, Testing.

-01. uncovering problem space
+02. Uncovering problem space

 Toy story 2021

+Problem 1.
 Toy clutter

 Becoming a parent is a life-changing experience and entering this new reality was a big surprise for me and my husband in many ways.
 One of them is that babies need a lot of toys - a lot of toys.
 It doesn’t sound that horrible until you see the scale of a disaster!
 We felt like we’re losing a never-ending battle with toy clutter in our house.

+Problem 2.
 Toys are expensive

 Besides taking up lots of space, high quality toys are also very expensive.
 Yet, buying less toys was never an option for us: we wanted our kiddo to have access to all kinds of toys for encouraging developmental milestones in her early years.
 And of course, the toy market is massive!

+Problem 3.
 Environmental issues

 Additionally, buying new toys has a negative impact on the environment.
 According to Medium, approximately 80% of all toys end up in a landfill.
 The truth is that parents are often too busy juggling multiple responsibilities, and this results in toy management naturally falling into the last priority.
 Parents tend to store all these toys thinking that they will need it again, but instead they reach the tipping point where the house is overflowing and they decide to declutter in anger and throw out all the toys.